fizzwidget/faction-friend/readme.txt

 Other Improvements & Bug Fixes

+- Calculating available reputation gains counts items in the reagent bank and warband bank, and warband transferable currency on other characters.
-- When gaining reputation with multiple factions at once, we switch the reputation watch bar to whichever faction gained the most.
+- When gaining reputation with multiple factions at once, switches the reputation watch bar to whichever faction gained the most.
 - Always shows a tooltip with at least basic reputation info when mousing over the reputation watch bar, since the default UI doesn't provide for easily distinguishing renown levels / reputation standings.
 - Warlords of Draenor: Fixed a bug that prevented showing item tooltip info for Horde- or Alliance-only factions.
 - Cataclysm: Previously tracked Writs of Commendation for racial factions, but didn't track that they can be purchased with Marks of the World Tree; fixed.